TwoFistedJustice/Better-Multi-Booting-with-BTRFS-and-Linux/readme.md

 **problem**
 ruh-roh!
-You scewed up somewhere and can't find your error and you jus want to start over...
+You scewed up somewhere and can't find your error and you just want to start over...

 Possible Solution:
 You can just delete the subvolumes of the OS in question (not your main OS though).